 dataLayer pushes – Let’s imagine, you’re working with a developer and they are sending information into the dataLayer.
 GTM can make use of this information (we’ll talk more about this later).

-To carry out any tracking in GA4 for B2B, you’ll need certain tools.
+To carry out any Google Analytics B2B tracking, you’ll need certain tools.
 These include

 Developer console – This tool delivers valuable information for users (even if you have little prior knowledge).